recolic/matrix-riot-docker/README.md

 Then expose 8448:8448 in docker-compose.yml.

-2. **RECOMMENDED** Since most of us is using nginx proxy, we should set DNS record
+2. **RECOMMENDED** Since most of us is using nginx proxy, and we may want to use port 443 instead of hardcoded port 8448. we should set DNS record

 ```
 # SRV doesn't allow CNAME...
+SRV points to target IP address, instead of domain.
-chat.recolic.org A 34.80.xxx.xxx
+chat.recolic.net CNAME base.us12.recolic.net
-_matrix._tcp.chat.recolic.org SRV   xx xx 443 chat.recolic.org
+_matrix._tcp.chat.recolic.net SRV   xx xx 443 base.us12.recolic.net
 ```

-Then the matrix.org federationtester knows that, he should connect `https://chat.recolic.org:443`, rather than `https://34.80.xxx.xxx:8448`.
+Then the matrix.org federationtester knows that, he should connect `https://chat.recolic.net:443`, instead of `https://34.80.xxx.xxx:8448`.

 --------